-Ray Looze is in his eighth year at the helm of both the men's and women's swimming programs and his 11th year of mentoring the men at Indiana University.
+Ray Looze is in his ninth year at the helm of both the men's and women's swimming programs and his 12th year of mentoring the men at Indiana University.
 Looze has achieved unparalleled success as both a coach and a world-class swimmer, accomplishments that he carried into his reign over the Hoosiers since his hiring in June 2002.

-Despite missing one of its top scorers last season, the IU men reclaimed a spot in the top 10 at the NCAA Championships, finishing 10th with 140 points.
-Individually, Sam Trahin took fourth in the 400 IM in school-record time, while Cody Miller was seventh in the 100 breaststroke and ninth in the 200 breaststroke.
+Despite missing one of its top scorers in 2011-12, the IU men reclaimed a spot in the top 10 at the NCAA Championships, finishing 10th with 140 points.
+Individually, Sam Trahin took fourth in the 400 IM in school-record time, while Miller was seventh in the 100 breaststroke and ninth in the 200 breaststroke.

 Overall the Hoosier men brought home 16 swimming All-America honors.

-The IU men posted a third-place finish at the 2012 Big Ten Championships, as sophomore Cody Miller swept the breaststroke events for the second-straight year.
-James Wells also captured a Big Ten title, winning his first in the 100 backstroke.
+The IU men posted a third-place finish at the 2012 Big Ten Championships, as Miller swept the breaststroke events for the second-straight year.
+Wells also captured a Big Ten title, winning his first in the 100 backstroke.